 Given their importance, those looking to bring shutters into their own space need to decide what they want the louvers to look like and how they want them to work before making a purchase.
 This process involves considering factors such as the colour, size, and purpose of the louvers, and choosing the louvers that are going to work best for your needs.
 As you read this article, think about what those needs are and hopefully you can bring your ideas to a professional – then it’s time to sit back and watch your dream shutters come to life!

-The size of your louvers will influence not only on their appearance, but their functionality too.
+The size of your louvers will influence not only on their appearance, but there functionality too.
 Whether they are thick or thin determines the level of light, privacy, ventilation, and insulation that your space enjoys.
-Likewise, larger louvers ensure a less restricted view when opened, whereas smaller ones may obstruct your eyeline when looking outside (for better or for worse).
+Likewise, larger louvers ensure a less restricted view when opened, whereas smaller ones may obstruct your eye-line when looking outside (for better or for worse).
 Please note that when we refer to the ‘size’ of your louvers, we are talking about their width; their length will vary depending on the measurements of the frame and shutter panel.

 Let’s now take a look at the different size of louvers on offer and the unique qualities of each.
 Just remember, there are no hard and fast rules as to which you should choose as it always comes down to a combination of personal taste and practical needs.

 This is often the smallest available width for your louvers.
 Since these louvers are so narrow, your shutter will require more of them in order to fill the frame.
 As such, with louvers of this size, expect maximum levels of privacy and restricted levels of light – great for street-facing windows, bathroom windows, and windows that receive too much sunlight light at certain times of the day.